How To Make Basil Pesto Without Cheese (Dairy-Free Recipe)

 • Basil: Fresh basil leaves are the main ingredient in this vegan version of traditional basil pesto.
 But you can make pesto from other fresh herbs or leafy greens, like arugula or kale.

 • Pine nuts: Don’t skimp on your nuts when making this dairy-free version.
 It creates a creamy texture and nutty flavour that balances the fresh, green basil flavour.
-Read more about the best substitute for pine nuts in pesto if you prefer not to use them.
+You can also try cashew nuts, pumpkin seeds (pepitas), or sunflower seeds, or another substitute for pine nuts in pesto if you prefer pesto without pine nuts.

 • Olive oil: Use good quality extra virgin olive oil.
 It is a big part of the Italian flavour profile in this delicious pesto.

-• Garlic cloves: While I sometimes suggest shop-bought minced garlic as a substitute, this is not one of those days.
-Use fresh garlic cloves in cold sauces like pesto.
-Or substitute with roasted garlic or, in a pinch, try half a teaspoon of garlic powder.
+• Garlic cloves: Use fresh garlic cloves or substitute with roasted garlic or, in a pinch, try half a teaspoon of garlic powder.
+You can omit the garlic if you prefer but don’t use store-bought minced garlic.

-• Lemon juice: Pesto is a balance of the herbaceous basil flavour, fat, salt and acidity (traditionally from cheese).
-I prefer a squeeze of fresh lemon juice, but you can use a splash of apple cider vinegar if that is what you have.
+• Lemon juice: The perfect pesto flavour is a balance of the herbaceous basil flavour, fat, salt and acidity (traditionally from cheese).
+I love a squeeze of fresh lemon juice for acidity, but you can use a splash of apple cider vinegar if that is what you have.
+Add lemon zest if you want more prominent citrus flavours.

-• Nutritional yeast: Use nutritional yeast flakes or powder for a cheesy flavour and a protein boost.
+• Nutritional yeast: Use nutritional yeast flakes or powder for a cheesy flavour.
 But this is optional.
 The vibrant pesto is utterly delicious, with or without the nutritional yeast.

 Step 1: Pound garlic and pine nuts into a paste